k2-fsa/k2/README.md

 pruned composition of a generic FSA with a "dense" FSA (i.e. one that corresponds to log-probs of symbols at the output of a neural network).
-This can be used as a fast implementation of decoding for ASR, and for CTC and LF-MMI.
+This can be used as a fast implementation of decoding for ASR, and for CTC and LF-MMI training.
 This won't give a direct advantage in terms of Word Error Rate when compared with existing technology; but the point is to do this in a much more general and extensible framework to allow further development of ASR technology.